Tame a Wild Camera: In-the-Wild Monocular Camera Calibration: Related Works

 \Paragraph{In-The-Wild Monocular Camera Calibration.} We benchmark in-the-wild monocular calibration performance on \cref{tab:in-the-wild}.
 For trained datasets, except for MegaDepth, we test on synthetic data using random cropping and resizing.
 For the unseen test dataset, we refrain from applying any augmentation to better mimic real-world application scenarios.

-We compare to the recent baseline~\cite{jin2022perspective}, which regresses intrinsic via a deep network.
-Note, \cite{jin2022perspective} can not train on arbitrary calibrated images as requiring panorama images in training.
-A fair comparison using the same training and testing images is in \cref{tab:object_calib} and \cref{sec:object}. \cite{jin2022perspective} provides models with two variations: one assumes a central focal point, and another does not.
+We compare to the recent baseline~\cite{jin2023perspective}, which regresses intrinsic via a deep network.
+Note, \cite{jin2023perspective} can not train on arbitrary calibrated images as requiring panorama images in training.
+A fair comparison using the same training and testing images is in \cref{tab:object_calib} and \cref{sec:object}. \cite{jin2023perspective} provides models with two variations: one assumes a central focal point, and another does not.
 We report with the former model whenever the input image fits the assumption.
 From \cref{tab:in-the-wild}, our method demonstrates superior generalization across multiple unseen datasets.
 Further, the result \textit{w/} assumption outperforms \textit{w/o} assumption whenever the input images fit the assumption.
-Tested on an RTX-2080 Ti GPU, the combined network inference and calibration algorithm runs on average in $87$ ms.
+Tested on an RTX-2080 Ti GPU, the combined network inference and calibration algorithm runs on average in $87$ ms per image.

 \SubSection{Monocular Camera Calibration with Geometry} Methods in this line of research hold a Manhattan World assumption, positing that images consist of planes that are either parallel or perpendicular to each other.
-Stated in \cref{tab:overview}, baselines~\cite{hold2018perceptual, lee2021ctrl, jin2022perspective} relax the assumption to training data.
-Our method imposes no assumption in both training and testing.
+Stated in \cref{tab:overview}, baselines~\cite{hold2018perceptual, lee2021ctrl, jin2023perspective} relax the assumption to training data.
+Our method imposes no other assumption except for undistorted images in both training and testing.